cloudmesh-deprecated/chef/cookbooks/ganglia/README.md

 Description
 ===========
-Installs Ganglia on CentOS 6.5
+Installs Ganglia on CentOS 7.x

 Requirements
 ============
+EPEL repository is needed.
+Ganglia is currently in epel-testing repo, which is disabled by default.

 Attributes
 ==========